How to Lay Carpet on Stairs and the Landing

 Carpeting your stairs and landing is a stylish and functional investment in your home.
 Carpet creates a soft, inviting look that makes homes feel cozier and more comfortable.
 It also absorbs the impact of footsteps to quiet your home.
-Carpeted stairs and landings are also safer than hard surfaces, as they’re less slippery and padded should falls occur.
-These instructions make carpeting your stairs and landing a simple DIY job for most home handymen and handywomen.
+Carpeted stairs and landings are safer than hard surfaces, as they’re less slippery and padded should falls occur.
+These instructions make it easy to install carpet on stairs and the landing.
+It’s a simple DIY job for most home handypersons.

 Choose Your Carpet